carvel-dev/carvel/site/content/blog/simplifying-package-authoring.md

 ---
 title: "Simplifying Package Authoring"
 slug: simplifying-package-authoring
-date: 2022-08-16
+date: 2022-08-17
 author: Rohit Aggarwal
 excerpt: "Simplifying Package Authoring with kctrl"
 image: /img/logo.svg
 tags: ['carvel', 'package', 'author', 'kctrl', 'create']
 ---

 In Carvel, Kubernetes(K8s) manifest are distributed and consumed via the concept of Package.
-A package Author encapsulates, version, and distribute K8s manifest for others to install on a Kubernetes cluster.
-A package author can choose to create a package by using third party manifest e.g. they can choose to create a package from cert-manager or they want to distribute their own project configurations by creating a Package.
+A package Author encapsulates, version, and distribute K8s manifest for package consumers to install on a Kubernetes cluster.
+A package author can choose to create a package by using third party manifest e.g. they can choose to create a package from cert-manager, dynatrace etc. or they can distribute their own project K8s manifest by creating a Package.

-Package Authoring is an iterative process and below are the steps authors go through:
+Package Authoring is an iterative process and below are the steps authors generally go through:
 1. Authors know about the K8s manifest they want to package.
-2. Add/change the manifest by adding ytt overlay/template and test the package.
+2. Add/change the manifest by adding additional overlay/template and test the package.
 This is the iterative part where authors want to make the changes and test them quickly.
-3. Once all the manifest are in place, create the imgpkg bundle(to be mentioned in the package) and package.
+3. Once all the manifest are in place, create the imgpkg bundle(to be mentioned in the package) and the package itself.
 4. Add the package to the package repository for distribution.

 Today, package authors are supposed to know all the Carvel tools as they are being used in the package authoring journey.
-Learning the Carvel tools before package authoring is a bit of learning curve.
+Learning the Carvel tools before package authoring has a learning curve off itself.
 As part of simplifying package authoring, we wanted to reduce this learning curve so that authors can focus on package authoring.
-As part of this, few commands have been added to the `kctrl` cli.
+As part of this, few commands have been added to the already existing `kctrl` cli.

 ![Kctrl flow for simplifying-package-authoring](/images/blog/simplifying-package-authoring-kctrl-flow.png)

-**kctrl pkg init**: To initialize the App/Package and create the App/PackageInstall.
+* **kctrl pkg init**: To initialize the Package and create the PackageInstall.

-**kctrl dev**: To deploy App/PackageInstall CR locally.
+* **kctrl dev**: To deploy PackageInstall CR locally.

-**kctrl pkg release**: Create, upload the imgpkg bundle and Package to be released.
+* **kctrl pkg release**: Create and upload the imgpkg bundle.
+Also, create the package to be released.

-**kctrl pkg repo release**: Create the repo bundle so that it can be consumed by Package consumers.
+* **kctrl pkg repo release**: Create the repo bundle so that it can be consumed by package consumers.

-Lets, try to create a `Dynatrace` package by using the above commands.
+Lets, try to create a `Dynatrace Operator` package by using the above commands.

 ## Create a package

 ### Prerequisites

 1. Install Carvel tools - [imgpkg](https://carvel.dev/imgpkg/docs/latest/install/), [kapp](https://carvel.dev/kapp/docs/latest/install/), [kbld](https://carvel.dev/kbld/docs/latest/install/), [vendir](https://carvel.dev/vendir/docs/latest/install/), [ytt](https://carvel.dev/ytt/docs/latest/install/).
-2. [`Dynatrace`](https://github.com/Dynatrace/dynatrace-operator) releases the [`kubernetes.yaml`](https://github.com/Dynatrace/dynatrace-operator/releases) which can be packaged and be available for distribution.
+2. Identify K8s manifest which needs to be packaged. [`Dynatrace Operator`](https://github.com/Dynatrace/dynatrace-operator) releases the [`kubernetes.yaml`](https://github.com/Dynatrace/dynatrace-operator/releases) which can be packaged and be available for distribution.
 3. K8s cluster (I will be using minikube).
 4. OCI registry where the package bundle and repository bundles will be pushed (I will be using my DockerHub account).

-### kctrl pkg init - Initialize the package
+### kctrl pkg init

 ```bash
 $ mkdir dynatrace